Ravenscrag, Montreal: 2021 to current day : McGill University Pavilion

 On May 21, 2021, the SQI submitted its Master Plan for the development of the site of the former Royal Victoria Hospital and the Allan Memorial Institute, which includes the proposed Royal Victoria University Pavilion, nicknamed the “New Vic,” of McGill University.
 However, in order for this plan to be validated by the City of Montreal, two draft regulations must first be adopted, thus requiring a public consultation, the work of which begins in August 2021.

+"Truth" written with orange ribbons, a colour symbolizing the suppression of culture, freedom, and self-esteem suffered by Indigenous children, on the fence of the Henry-William-Morgan pool at the Allan Memorial Institute.

+On November 16, 2021, McGill University announced that it might authorize excavations at the site of the former Allan Memorial Institute to verify the presence of unmarked Indigenous burials, following allegations by a group of Mohawk women that the bodies of Indigenous children had been buried around the site as a result of psychiatric experiments conducted between 1954 and 1963.
+In response, on March 30, 2022, six Mohawk mothers from Kahnawake "launched a civil lawsuit in Quebec Superior Court in the hope of suspending work on the former Royal Victoria Hospital and the Allan Memorial Institute" and "providing the resources necessary for an immediate and thorough investigation of the Allan Memorial Institute site."

 On May 11, 2022, the Office de consultation publique de Montréal (OCP) tabled its report on the public consultation on the draft regulations aimed at enabling the implementation of the SQI Master Plan for the development of the site of the former Royal Victoria Hospital and the Allan Memorial Institute.
 In this report, the OCP recommends in particular that "the City ensure that the exterior of the villa Ravenscrag is restored to its original appearance".
 It even adds that "any future project must include a restoration [of the surrounding wall and its gates]".
 However, the Office does not expressly recommend the restoration or restitution of architectural or decorative elements of the interior of the former residence.
 Overall, the OCP "recommends moving forward with the redevelopment of the site of the former Royal Victoria Hospital by McGill University".